truar/gcp-learning/gcp-cloud-architect-coursera/1-core-infrastructure/README.md

 On the other side, you install a GKE deployed on prem, best practices configuration already on pre-loaded.
 A turn-key production grade conformed versions of Kubernetes.
 Provide access to Cloud build, container registry, audit logging, and more.

-Both are intergrated with MarketPlace.
+Both are integrated with MarketPlace.
 Allow to use same configuration on both side of the network.

 To have a lifecheck and monitoring the onpremises application, Anthos comes with Istio Open Service, and establish a communication with Anthos service Mesh with Cloud interconnect.
 This way, Anthos can retrieve the app runtime information